 Why I like it; It’s a big flat landscape, good roads & perfect to practice navigating deviations!

-; Klatovy, you can go see the catacombs! there’s a nice church, in the town square.
+Where to go; Klatovy, you can go see the catacombs! there’s a nice church, in the town square.

 Top tip for budget travellers; visit my fiends fabulous, cheap biker run pension, also has a really great bar, old style saloon and is a short 10 minute walk down to the town square.